Nonobeam/DOCKER_ROADMAP/README.md

 # FPTAlumni

 This website using only for FPT Alumni under monitoring.<br />
-Anythings in this reposity will be written down in English for easily understanding.
+Anythings in this repository will be written in English for easy understanding.

-**If any of the attached link is unusable, please contact me for fixing that
+**If any of the attached link is unusable, please contact me and it will be fixed.

 PLEASE, DO NOT COPY UNDER ANY CIRCUMSTANCE